nickmaio/aeion-openclaw/README.md

 Verify your config structure matches the Configuration section above:
 - API key and optional settings go in `channels.aeion`
 - `plugins.entries.aeion-openclaw` should only contain `"enabled": true`

+**Warning: "plugins.allow is empty; discovered non-bundled plugins may auto-load"**

+This is a security notice.
+Add `plugins.allow` to your config to explicitly trust the plugin (see Configuration section above).
+Include `"aeion-openclaw"` in the `plugins.allow` array.

 Built by following the OpenClaw plugin development guide:
 <https://docs.openclaw.ai/plugins/sdk-channel-plugins>